MikhailCherepanov-74/SammerPractis/README.md

-The main advantages and characteristics of the project include an increase in data transfer speed (maximum data transfer rate in the network) and network throughput (maximum amount of data transmitted through the network over a certain period of time) through the use of parallel- computer programming.
+The main advantages and characteristics of the project include an increase in data transfer speed (maximum data transfer rate in the network) and network throughput (maximum amount of data transmitted through the network over a certain period of time) through the use of parallel-computer programming.
 Network reliability is ensured by connecting three nodes to a local network, and data exchange is secure due to the configuration of an SSH server for each node.